 - an analytics specification in the "anaSpec" attribute;

-Upon the reception of an HTTP POST request with "{apiRoot}/nadrf-datamanagement/v1/remove-stored-data-analytics" as URI, if the ADRF successfully processed and accepted the received HTTP POST request, the ADRF shall respond with HTTP "204 No Content" status.
+Upon the reception of an HTTP POST request with "{apiRoot}/nadrf-datamanagement/<apiVersion>/remove-stored-data-analytics" as URI, if the ADRF successfully processed and accepted the received HTTP POST request, the ADRF shall respond with HTTP "204 No Content" status.
 The ADRF shall remove any stored analytics or data that match the analytics or data specification received in the request.

 Editor's Note: When the consumer requests to remove the stored data or analytics using data or analytics specification, how to ensure the data or analytics can be accurately filtered and removed is FFS.